ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 for the biodiversity of our woodlands.

-Pine Martins are nearby.
-They're making their way down from
+ROSIE HOLDSWORTH: Pine martens are nearby.
+They're making their

-Scotland and excitingly they've been spotted not far from
+way down from Scotland and excitingly they've been spotted

-Pine Martins and other animals travel through green corridors
+Pine martens and other animals travel through green corridors

 like wooded areas and hedgerows.
 It's a bit like following a road